cherdt/ansible-moinmoin-wsgi/README.md

 Role Name
 =========

 This is a work in progress.
+It does a lot of less-than-ideal things.

-A role to install MoinMoin wiki software, running under Apache and mod_wsgi.
+A role to install [MoinMoin](http://moinmo.in/) wiki software, running under Apache and mod_wsgi.

 Requirements
 ------------